Anuken/Mindustry/TRANSLATING.md

 If a translation bundle for your language *doesn't* exist, you need to create one yourself.
 In the folder with all the bundles in it, click the *'create new file'* button, and name it `bundle_(locale code here).properties`.
 Then, copy-paste the entire contents of the [English translation bundle](https://raw.githubusercontent.com/Anuken/Mindustry/master/core/assets/bundles/bundle.properties) into the file, and translate all the necessary text to your language.
-Once you are done, press the *propose new file* button at the bottom, then 'create pull request twice'.
+Once you are done, press the *propose new file* button at the bottom, then 'create pull request' twice.

 #### Useful Information